lucaslar/towards-event-driven-architecture/src/helpers/nobel-prize-data-collector/README.md

 However, as this data is under version control, it is not required to run this tool for initializing the project.

+> **Note:** After handing in the thesis, the Nobel Prize API was changed to also include `latitude` and `longitude` of locations.
+> Therefore, this tool could be drastically simplified as geohashes can be created directly and lat/lon don't need to be requested
+> for a location name (previously implemented using Nominatim).

 ## Getting it started locally

 ### Build an image